Dynamsoft/barcode-reader-javascript-demo/README.md

 2. Add license

-    > If you don't have a license yet, you can request a 30-day free trial using the following link: [Request a Trial License](https://www.dynamsoft.com/customer/license/trialLicense?ver=10.4.2001&utm_source=demoReadMe&product=dbr&package=js).
-    >
-    > Alternatively, you can skip this step and still test the demo for up to 24 hours without a license.
+    > If you don't have a license yet, you can skip this step.
+You will still be able to test the demo for up to 24 hours.

-    Open "src/dynamsoft.config.ts" and input your license key in this line:
+    Open "src/dbr.js" and input your license key in this line:

     ```js
-    LicenseManager.initLicense("YOUR_LICENSE_KEY_HERE");
+    LicenseManager.initLicense("YOUR-LICENSE-KEY");
     ```

 3. Run